Learning incomplete factorization preconditioners for GMRES: Implementation details

 We implement the neural network based on the \texttt{pytorch-geometric} framework which offers direct support for computing the node features and utility functions such as adding remaining self-loops \citep{fey2019fast}.
 During inference, we utilize the \texttt{numml} sparse matrix package to efficiently compute the forward-backward substitution \citep{nytko2022optimized}.
 The pseudocode for the forward pass of the learned preconditioner is shown in Algorithm~\ref{alg:gnn}.

 \myparagraph{Inputs and transformations} As described in Section~\ref{sec:method}, we transform the original linear equation system matrix $\mA$ into a graph $\mathcal{G}$ using the Coates graph representation.
-We use the nonzero elements of the matrix as edge features and add a second edge feature as a positional encoding of the output.
-For the node features, we utilize the same set of $8$ input features as previously applied by \citet{hausner2023neural} describing the structural properties of the matrix.
+We use the non-zero elements of the matrix as edge features and add a second edge feature as a positional encoding of the output.
+For the node features, we utilize the same set of $8$ input features as previously applied by \citet{hausner2023neural} describing the structural properties of the matrix: \begin{itemize} \item the node degree deg(v) \item the maximum degree of neighboring nodes \item the minimum degree of neighboring nodes \item the mean degree of neighboring nodes \item the variance of degrees of neighboring nodes \item the diagonal dominance \item the diagonal decay \item the position of the node in the linear system \end{itemize}

 \myparagraph{Message-passing network} In our implementation, we use $L=3$ message-passing steps.
 We define a hidden size of $n=32$ for the edge embeddings and $m=16$ for the node embeddings in the hidden layers of the neural network allowing for sufficient flexibility in the network's parameterization.
 The incoming messages at each node are aggregated using the mean aggregation function, which ensures a balanced contribution from neighboring nodes.
 Thus, our GNN has a total of $4\thinspace889$ parameters to train.